amitofsk/dandy/docs/Dandy.md

     time.sleep(1)
 ```
 The fourth line tells the PSoC6 that we will call the `SW2 User` pushbutton  (pin P0.4) the name `button`.
 This line also says `button` will be an input.
 The `Pin.PULL_DOWN` option connects this pin to an internal resistor so that when nothing is connected to it, the pin will be low.
-<br><br>

 The fifth line tells the PSoC6 that we will call pin 13.7, the internal LED, the name `led`.
 This line also says `led` will be an output.

-<br><br>When you run this example and hold down the button, the program prints `T` and turns on the internal LED.
+When you run this example and hold down the button, the program prints `T` and turns on the internal LED.
 Otherwise it prints `F` and turns off the LED.

-Unlike the RPi, the PSoC6 is active low, so low values are considered 'True' and high values are considered 'False'.
+Unlike the RPi, the PSoC6 is active low, so low values are considered `True` and high values are considered `False`.

 #### 5.1.5 Reading data from the computer

 In section 6.0, we will send data from the computer to the microcontroller.
 To complete this example, we will need to write both Python code for the computer and MicroPython code for the microcontroller.
 While we're programming the microcontroller, let's write this code.
-<br><br>

 Create a new file and copy in the code below, or load the `microcontr/serialReadPSoC.py` example file.

 Run it.
 When you run it, nothing will happen until you send a character from the computer to the microcontroller.
 If the microcontroller receives a character, the internal LED will blink.
 We'll complete this example in section 6.
-<br><br>

 If you close the Arduino Lab IDE, the microcontroller continues to run this code.
 If you unplug the PSoC6 and plug it back into your computer, the microcontroller continues to run this code.

 (See file src/microcontr/serialReadPSoC.py.)